Life is an ongoing cycle of ruptures and repairs.

 A foundational 3-hour course on coparenting plus 11 bonus videos, checklists, surveys, and more!

 Past clinical experience and trainings include teaching as an adjunct faculty member at Azusa Pacific University the Marriage and Family Therapy Graduate Studies Program, Clinical Director of Aspire Recovery Outpatient treatment center, school counselor for Huntington Beach Unified School District, Staff therapist at the Center For Individual and Family Therapy.
 She has completed EMDR therapy training I and II through the EMDRIA Institute and is in the process of certification as well as studied Attachment Focused EMDR.
 She has had the privilege of attending consultation groups with interpersonal neurobiology pioneer and author of "Parenting From the Inside Out" Daniel Siegel, MD., psychologist and co- author of The Whole Brain Child Dr. Tina Payne Bryson, couple’s counseling with therapist and author Kay Yerkovich, LCSW, reactive attachment training with Bryan Post, LCSW, intensive training with Cognitive Behavioral Psychiatrist David Burns, MD., and continues to train and consult with cutting edge clinicians.
 She is a member of the California Association of Marriage and Family Therapists and Anxiety Disorders Association of America.
+Dr. Flowers also enjoys philanthropy and is a past president of National Charity League Pacific Coast Chapter.
 She is also the Clinical Director of Mainspring Family Wellness Center in Newport Beach focusing on personal growth for the whole family.
-Dr. Flowers coparents and raises three children 20, 13, and 9.
+Dr. Flowers coparents and raises a blended family of four ages 20, 15, 13, and 9.

 As a licensed Marriage and Family Therapist, Dr. Jenna’s clientele has ranged from high profile celebrities and fortune 500 company executives desiring individual work to stay at home moms passionate about improving their parenting skills.
 "Over the span of the last ten years, I have worked with hundreds of patients struggling with depression, anxiety, addiction with a specialty in compulsive eating, early childhood abuse, attachment issues, stress, and relationships issues spanning from divorce, affairs, disconnectedness, repairing parent child relationships, and parenting issues."
 Dr. Jenna helps clients in taking a deeper cut underneath the surface of issues to free themselves from the darker emotions like anger, anxiety, depression, and frustration using EMDR therapy.
 Dr. Jenna sees families, individuals, couples, and teens.
 She is also available for parenting consultation and case consultation.
 Dr. Flowers frequently gives talks on stress, parenting, womens' issues, and relationships.